Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 Many breastfeeding new mums worry about their milk supply at some point in their feeding journey, you're not alone!
 It can be reassuring to know that it's rare for there to be a problem with your milk supply.
 If your baby is content, going through enough wet and dirty nappies for their age, and they're gaining weight and growing healthily, there shouldn't be any need for you to worry.

 Babies who are breastfed are intuitive and take as much milk as they need during feed.
 And (providing that you don't have any medical issues) your boobs will automatically make the right amount of milk to meet their demand.

-But if you’re looking for ways to increase the amount of breastmilk you produce, we've pulled together some tips and techniques for you to try.
+If you're looking for ways to increase the amount of breast milk you produce, we've pulled together some tips and techniques for you to try.

 First and foremost, if you're worried about anything to do with breastfeeding your baby, it's important that you consult your midwife, doctor or a lactation consultant before you make any changes to how you feed your little one.
 Talk to them for advice and support.

 Certain conditions and medications can impact your breast milk supply, but with the help of a professional, you can ensure that your little one is getting all the nourishment they need!

 When you're breastfeeding, the usual rule of thumb is that the more you feed, the more milk your body produces.
 Think supply and demand!
 When you increase the frequency and regularity that you empty your boobs, you send a signal to your body that it needs to produce more milk.

 Keeping your baby snuggled into your chest stimulates your milk-producing hormone.
 So, when you breastfeed your little one, try maintaining skin-to-skin contact to increase your milk supply.

 Keeping an eye out for your baby's hunger cues can help you to feed them before they get overly hungry.
 Paced feeding means more frequent feeds, and therefore more milk production.